romainl/idiomatic-vimrc/README.md

 Like most scripting languages, vimscript has variables.

-One can define a variable with the `:let` command:
+One can define a variable with`:help :let`:

     let variable = value

+Inspect its value with `:help :echo`:

+    echo variable

-And delete it with `:unlet`:
+And delete it with `:help unlet`:

     unlet variable

-In Vim, variables can be scoped by prepending a single letter and a colon to their name.
+Variables can be scoped by prepending a single letter and a colon to their name.
 Plugin authors use that feature to mimic options:

     let g:plugin_variable = 1

+or to keep variables "private":

+    let s:script_variable = 'foo'

 Read up on the subject in `:help internal-variables`.